 The consortium currently offers 4 full-time internship positions.
 Applicants may apply to as many sites within the consortium as they wish.
 Each consortium site has its own unique Match number, including a unique Match number for each track at SNAMHS, so applicants are able to rank sites or tracks according to their preference.

-Questions regarding NV-PIC or the application and interview process may be directed to NV-PIC’s Training Director, Dr. Sean Dodge (firstname.lastname@example.org).
+Questions regarding NV-PIC or the application and interview process may be directed to NV-PIC’s Dr. Emily Slife, Incoming Training Director for 2018-19 (firstname.lastname@example.org), (702) 486-0711.
 Site-specific information also can be directed to the site directors, whose contact information can be found on the NV-PIC Faculty page.

-NV-PIC is a participating member of APPIC and participates in the APPIC match.
+NV-PIC is a proud member of APPIC and participates in the APPIC match (#2323).
+This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 Member information through the APPIC online directory can be found here.

 Admissions, Support, and Initial Placement

 In accordance with APA requirements, standardized information about admissions, support, and outcomes is available here.